SAIL MAKING - Seam Curvature

 some adjustment, but this will not much affect the top half of the sail.

-The cunningham adjustment (luff tension) in a mainsail can also affect curvature
+The Cunningham adjustment (luff tension) in a mainsail can also affect curvature

 but has the disadvantage of forcing the maximum draft forward which can cause